Major sandstorm disrupts air traffic in UAE, Gulf region

 A Qatar Airways spokesman reported minor disruption to some of its flights at Doha's Hamad International Airport on Thursday morning.

-Bahrain Airport's flight schedule shows some cancelled and delayed regional flights operated by Gulf Air, with few other disruptions.
+Bahrain Airport's flight schedule shows some canceled and delayed regional flights operated by Gulf Air, with few other disruptions.

 (Additional reporting by Reem Shamseddine in Khobar; Editing by Tom Heneghan)